vedsm/mockApiGenerator/README.md

 # README #

-# This is the repository which has static resources of api contracts.
-This returns a dummy response for the api contract specified in our app
+# This is the repository which generates mock apis using a static JSON file.
+The response of the apis generated are also specified in JSON file.

 ### How do I get set up? ###

-* Summary of set up
+* Summary of set up  :
 npm install
-* Configuration
+* Configuration  :
+Edit the api_contacts.json file.
+This is a nested JSON of the form {"root":..., "cruds":[{"method":...,"response":...},...], "children":[{a JSON object having same format as above i.e. {"root":..., "cruds":[...], "children":[...]}}]}
 * Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* Deployment instructions  :
 node index.js

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
 * Contrbuters
 Ved Mulkalwar ved.mulkalwar@gmail.com

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact